Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 ## Experiments determine the structure of the SARS-CoV-2 spike protein

-In the previous lesson, we saw how to predict the structure of a protein from its sequence and a database of known structures.
-We then used homology modeling to predict the structure of the SARS-CoV-2 spike protein using three different software resources.
-This mimics the work of many researchers in January 2020, which included the contributions of volunteers' computers from around the world.

-Meanwhile, other scientists were working on verifying the structure of the protein experimentally.
-On February 25, 2020, researchers from the Seattle Structural Genomics Center for Infectious Disease deposited the result of a cryo-EM experiment determining the structure of the spike protein to the PDB as entry [6vxx](http://www.rcsb.org/structure/6VXX).
-If you would like to explore its shape a bit, check out the 3-D viewer for the protein at [http://www.rcsb.org/3d-view/6VXX/1](http://www.rcsb.org/3d-view/6VXX/1).
+While some scientists were working to predict the structure of the SARS-CoV-2 spike protein from sequence data, others were working on verifying the structure of this protein experimentally.
+On February 25, 2020, researchers from the Seattle Structural Genomics Center for Infectious Disease uploaded to the PDB the result of a cryo-EM experiment for the SARS-CoV-2 spike protein, which became entry <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx</a>.

+**Note:** If you would like to explore the structure of the SARS-CoV-2 spike protein, check out the 3-D protein viewer at <a href="http://www.rcsb.org/3d-view/6VXX/1" target="_blank">http://www.rcsb.org/3d-view/6VXX/1</a>.
+{: .notice--warning}

-In this lesson, we will compare our predicted results from the previous lesson to the empirically validated structure of the SARS-CoV-2 spike protein.
-How well do our models approximate the real structure?
+In this lesson, we will compare the results of the SARS-CoV-2 spike protein prediction from the previous lesson against each other and against the protein's empirically validated structure.
+To do so, we need a method of comparing two structures.

 ## Comparing two shapes with the Kabsch algorithm

-Ultimately, the problem of comparing protein structures is intrinsically similar to the comparison of two shapes, a problem that we will discuss first.
+Ultimately, comparing protein structures is intrinsically similar to comparing two shapes, such as those shown in the figure below.

 **STOP:** Consider the two shapes in the figure below.
 How similar are they?
 {: .notice--primary}